 Click the Filters button to open the filters collection.
 Click on a filter's thumbnail to see its preview in the player.
+If you're looking for a specific filter, you can enter its name into the search box.

 Step 2: Find a filter you like